stormpath/stormpath-sdk-java/docs/source/tutorial.rst

 .. include:: stormpath-setup.txt

-For the rest of the tutorial, we will be referring to the tutorial code found in `tutorials/spring-boot <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot>`_.
+For the rest of the tutorial, we will be referring to the tutorial code found in #if($springboot)`tutorials/spring-boot`_ #elseif($spring)`tutorials/spring`_ #end.

 Each of the tutorial sections is completely standalone and can be used as a starting point for your own applications.

-For instance, if you wanted to build a Spring Boot WebMVC project, including Spring Security integrated with Stormpath, you could do the following:
+For instance, if you wanted to build a |project| project, including Spring Security integrated with Stormpath, you could do the following:

+#if( $springboot )

 .. code-block:: bash

+    cd <path to Stormpath sdk>
+    checkout stormpath-sdk-root-${maven.project.artifactId}
-    mkdir MyProject
+    mkdir /MyProject
-    cd MyProject
+    cd /MyProject
     cp -r <path to Stormpath sdk>/tutorials/spring-boot/03-spring-security-refined/* . mvn clean package
-    java -jar target/*.jar
+    mvn spring-boot:run

 .. _spring-boot-meet-stormpath:

 Spring Boot: Meet Stormpath
 ---------------------------

-Let's fire up a basic Spring Boot Web application.
-The code for this section can be found in `tutorials/spring-boot/00-the-basics <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot/00-the-basics>`_.
+Let's fire up a basic Spring Boot WebMVC application.
+The code for this section can be found in `tutorials/spring-boot/00-the-basics`_.

 Note: This assumes you have your ``apiKey.properties`` file in the standard location: ``~/.stormpath/apiKey.properties``.